 We set out our approach to better regulation in order to meet our statutory reporting requirements.

 We work to create a regulatory and monitoring environment which is in the interests of rail and road users.
-We are committed to proportionate and effective regulation of the rail sector and monitoring of Highways England.
+We are committed to proportionate and effective regulation of the rail sector and monitoring of National Highways.
 We lead and learn from regulatory best practice across the UK and internationally, and apply the principles of better regulation across all of our activities.

 Business Impact Target – reporting requirements